brainhack-school2024/Djerroud-project/README.md

 Prepare findings for publication and seek collaboration opportunities Acknowledgement
-Special thanks to MarieSTL, venkatesh and Pierre Bellec’s Lab for providing the "Friends" dataset Gratitude to the open-source community for tools and libraries used
+Special thanks to MarieSTL, venkatesh and Pierre Bellec’s Lab for providing the "Friends" dataset Gratitude to the open-source community for tools and libraries used.

+than you for your time